Oahu Precipitation Map

 Oahu weather patterns are some of the most stable in the entire state.
-Unless you head mauka (inland) you're not likely to experience a lot of rain on the island, even on the wetter windward (east) side.
+Unless you head mauka (inland) you're not likely to experience a lot of rain on the island, even on the wetter windward (eastern) side.

-The wettest periods on Oahu are almost always in the winter time when the tradewinds bring additional moisture to the islands.
+The wettest periods on Oahu are almost always in the wintertime when the tradewinds bring additional moisture to the islands.
 This period runs from mid-November through late March on average, and some of these systems can carry quite a bit of rain.
-This isn't to say Oahu isn't nice during the winter months, it is, but it's also going to mean the likelihood of wetter weather along portions of the island like the beautiful and lush east coast.
-After all it does take rain to create that beautiful verdant atmosphere.
+This isn't to say Oahu isn't nice during the winter months; it is- but it's also going to mean the likelihood of wetter weather along portions of the island like the beautiful and lush East Coast.
+After all, it does take rain to create that beautiful verdant atmosphere.

 More information about Hawaii weather can be found within our Hawaii Weather and Climate Patterns article.